James Altman: Biography

-In September 2020, Altman's superior, Bishop William P. Callahan stated that he would apply the "Gospel principles to the correction of Fr.
-Altman."
+In September 2020, Altman's superior, Bishop William P. Callahan stated that he would apply the "Gospel principles to the correction of Altman."

 In May 2021, Altman announced that Callahan had requested his resignation as pastor, and that he would contest the request with the diocese.
 In July, Callahan issued a decree for the removal of Altman as pastor from St. James the Less Parish.
 Callahan stated that Altman would remain a priest in the diocese, and continue to be paid, but would no longer be allowed to preach publicly.
 The day after the La Crosse Catholic Diocese announced Altman's removal as pastor, Altman gave the welcome prayer at the CPAC 2021.
+In November 2022, the parochial administrator of St. James the Less Parish was appointed pastor, succeeding Altman and implying that the canonical appeals of his removal had ended.

 After Altman's removal, Strickland came to his defense again, stating "Fr James Altman is in trouble for speaking the truth.
 I originally supported him when he spoke bold truth during the election.
 I continue to support him for speaking the truth in Jesus Christ...Let us pray for him."
-In September, actor Mel Gibson spoke in support of "canceled" priests, endorsing a coalition which supported Altman, among several several other priests who faced similar circumstances.
+In September, actor Mel Gibson spoke in support of "canceled" priests, endorsing a coalition which supported Altman, among several other priests who faced similar circumstances.
 Gibson later met with Altman over dinner.

+In June 2023, Altman gave a public speech in which he said Pope Francis was an antipope and not the true pope of the Catholic Church.

+In October 2023, he published a video on X arguing that Pope Francis (whom he referred to as "Jorge Bergoglio") should be "thrown into the deep blue Mediterranean sea" with a millstone around his neck, in what was widely interpreted as a call to kill the Pontiff; he later published another post comparing Pope Francis to Satan.
+Progressive Catholic group Faithful America launched a petition asking Bishop Callahan to laicize him.